BlueBrain/nexus/src/main/paradox/docs/api/kg/kg-views-api.md

 ### AggregateElasticSearchView

-@@@ note

-The described features are in `@Alpha` phase of development.
-The operations might change in the future.

-@@@

 This view is an aggregate of ElasticSearchViews.
 The view itself does not create any index, but it reference to the already existing indices of the linked ElasticSearchViews.

 When performing queries on the `_search` endpoint, this view will make use of the [multi-index](https://www.elastic.co/guide/en/elasticsearch/reference/current/multi-index.html) query capabilities of ElasticSearch in order to select the indices of every view present on this aggregate view.

-If the caller does not have the permission `views/query` on all the projects defined on the aggregated view, only a subset of indices (or none) will be selecting, respecting the defined permissions.
+If the caller does not have the permission `views/query` on all the projects defined on the aggregated view, only a subset ofindices (or none) will be selected, respecting the defined permissions.

 ![Aggregate ElasticSearchView](../assets/views/aggregate-view.png "Aggregate ElasticSearchView")